 Absorption heat exchangers

-The cold return flow enables the use of waste heat sources with temperatures below 60°C in the return or directly in the heating plant.
+In addition, the cold return flow often enables or improves the use of waste heat sources on the return path or directly in the heating plant.

-The StepsAhead absorption heat exchangers are designed such that they can operate at all required temperature ranges.
+StepsAhead designs Absorption Heat Exchangers so that all required temperature ranges can be reached.
 The temperatures in the secondary network can reach up to 120°C.

 District heating network